Exclusive-IMF and Ghana expected to reach staff-level agreement by Tuesday - sources

-The IMF did not immediately respond to a request for comment.
-A spokesperson for Ghana's finance ministry said they cannot comment beyond that the negotiations were ongoing.
+The IMF did not respond to a request for comment.
+A spokesperson for Ghana's finance ministry said they could not comment beyond that the negotiations were ongoing.

-Two sources said that the IMF program was expected to be an extended credit facility, which provides financial assistance to countries.
+Two sources said that the IMF program was expected to be an extended credit facility, which provides financial assistance to countries with drawn out balance of payments issues.

 Ghana turned to the IMF for help in July, and an IMF team is currently in the country until Tuesday.